3300m upstream in four Divisions at 10:00, 12:00, 14:00 & 15:30

 Safety launches will be on station 30mins before each division is due to start and the launch in the Start area will follow the last boat of each division.

-The Desborough Channel and the Surrey side of D’Oyly Carte Island are the only parts of the river closed to traffic between 09:00 and 17:00, the rest of the river remains open throughout the day.
-Please ensure all racing and returning crews keep to the navigation channel, which is marked by yellow buoys.
+The Old River downstream of the finish is the only part of the river closed to traffic between 09:00 and 17:30, the rest of the river remains open throughout the day.
+Please ensure all racing crews stay in the racing channel marked with yellow buoys on the Middlesex side and returning crews keep to normal navigation rules on the Surrey side.

 All Marshalls, Race Monitors and Safety crews will use CHANNEL 16.